JesseTG/awesome-qt/README.md

 > A curated list of awesome tools, libraries, and resources for the Qt framework.

+[Qt](https://www.qt.io) is a powerful cross-platform application development framework, for use primarily (but not exclusively) in C++.
+It's great for GUI applications, but can be used for many other things as well.

+Contributions are welcome!

 ## Conventions

 - Any list item with an OctoCat :octocat: has a GitHub repo or organization; click on it to see the source code!